AKSW/KBox/README.md

 }
 ```

-KBox is an abbreviation for Knowledge Box. it is a data deployment framework designed to facilitate data deployment whether on the cloud, personal computers or smart devices (edge).
+KBox is an abbreviation for Knowledge Box. it is a data management framework designed to facilitate data deployment whether on the cloud, personal computers or smart devices (edge).
-KBox is designed to conver different aspects of data deployment, it can be used to describe how the data is built as well as its dependencies.
+KBox is designed to conver different aspects of data management, it can be used to describe how the data is built as well as its dependencies.
+The concept of a data management might be familiar to you if you are familiar with programing languages such as JavaScript that uses npm for library management, Ruby uses gem, and .NET use NuGet.
+KBox is the option for data management.
-The rationale behind KBox is to allow users to deploy models for data driven applications.
+The rationale behind KBox is to allow users to manage data models for data driven applications.
-Moreover, working on top of RDF model, KBox is a natural extension of the Web on your computer.
+Moreover, to make it easier to manage Knowledge Graphs, KBox has embedded one of the most popular RDF framewworks, Jena.
+That allow users to natively share, deploy and query RDF Knowledge Graphs at scale.

 - [Why use KBox?](https://github.com/AKSW/KBox#why-use-kbox)
 - [What is possible to do with it?](https://github.com/AKSW/KBox#what-is-possible-to-do-with-it)